viniciusbaltoe/viniciusbaltoe/README.md

 <h1> Hey!
 I'm Vinícius Breda Altoé </h1>

 ## Currently actions:
 - 💼 I’m currently working on a integration between ROS and Intelligent Spaces.
+[See more.](https://github.com/viniciusbaltoe/is-ros-translator)
-- 🔬 I’m currently learning about rabbitMQ's broker and python's ROS libraries.
+- 🔬 I'm currently learning about methods and best practices in creating documentation.
 - 😀 I’m looking to collaborate on Intelligent Space's projects on [LabVisio](https://github.com/labviros) from UFES and LabSea from IFES.

 ##